Mohinder Amarnath: Trivia

 He displayed the unique superstition of carrying a red handkerchief visibly in his trouser pocket while batting.

 Cricket Coaching

 Mohinder Amarnath presented a popular weekly cricket coaching TV programme in the late 80s/early 90s.
 The program went by the name of 'Cricket with Mohinder Amarnath'.
 It featured technique presentation and discussion with guest speakers who were mostly Indian national team members at the time.
-It had a decent following among the youth of that time who were hooked to Cricket especially after Reliance Cup was held in India in 1987, given that the program was available on the national channel Doordarshan thus taking cricket to the masses.
+It had a decent following among the youth of that time who were hooked to cricket especially after Reliance Cup was held in India in 1987, given that the program was available on the national channel Doordarshan thus taking cricket to the masses.
 The title song of this program 'Khel hi hain hamara jeevan...' was very catchy.
-Young Sachin Tendulkar, a 15 years old, was interviewed by Amarnath for the program.
+Young Sachin Tendulkar, at 15 years old, was interviewed by Amarnath for the program.
 Sachin was playing wonderfully in the domestic leagues, and was showing enormous potential.
 After a year, he was inducted into the Indian team for the Pakistan tour.